 I don’t EVER condone any sin against anyone.
 No one deserves to be sinned against or abused in any way.

-Real abuse is always sinful.
+Abuse is always sinful.

 A good definition of abuse: